Qualities, challenges and future of genetic algorithms: a literature review: Genetic Algorithms

-The canonical GA starts with a random population of chromosomes, and evolves this population into subsequent generations through the above iterated evolutionary operators.
-The objective of initial sampling is to spread uniformly the initial solutions in the search space, in order to be more likely to find promising regions (\cite{mirjalili2019genetic}).
+The GA usually starts from a random population of chromosomes entities, whose number is the \textit{population size}.
+The objective of this initial sampling is to spread uniformly the initial solutions in the search space.
+Covering the space of possible entities as uniformly as possible aims at being more likely to quickly find promising regions of the fitness landscape (\cite{mirjalili2019genetic}), and to minimise bias in search.
+For example, under the binary encoding, we will typically generate random sequences of 0s and 1s as our initial population.

+This requirement of unbiasedness is key to utilisation of GAs as optimisers.
+For the evolved solution to be robust and global, maximising the diversity of candidates in the first generations is a priority.
+Maintaining this diversity of entities points in the search space allows to prevent convergence to local optima.
+However, other uses of GAs may relax this condition.
+Studying how specific bias in initial populations affect their evolution may be a valid research question on its own, and an interesting experiment to understand the functioning of GAs.

+\textit{Population size} an important parameter.
+A higher population size allows to maintain more diversity, and improves natural selection in the population.
+It however makes the search slower, and computationally more costly.
+In most GAs, the population size is fixed, and restricted to a few tenths or hundreds of individuals.
+Yet, in living systems, population sizes are very large, and their sizes are the product of complex ecological interactions.